-Bristol-Myers Squibb is the first company within the pharmaceutical industry to have a full-time person dedicated to supporting women.
-My job title is lead for the Bristol-Myers Squibb Network of Women, which means that 100 percent of my time is focused on B-NOW.
+Bristol Myers Squibb is the first company within the pharmaceutical industry to have a full-time person dedicated to supporting women.
+My job title was lead for the Bristol Myers Squibb Network of Women, which means that 100 percent of my time was focused on B-NOW.
 That fact alone speaks to how much of an emphasis we put on developing women.

 Another example is the company’s expanded U.S. paid family leave policy, which doubled maternity leave and added eight weeks of paternity leave for U.S. employees as of January 2018.
 Along with flexible work arrangements, these benefits help to create an environment where working moms and dads can thrive.

-Why is Bristol-Myers Squibb sponsoring the Pennsylvania Conference for Women for the fifth year in a row?
+Why is Bristol Myers Squibb sponsoring the Pennsylvania Conference for Women for the sixth year in a row?

 We keep coming back to the Pennsylvania Conference for Women for two reasons.
 First, we find that participating in the conference is a great development opportunity for our employees, from listening to compelling speakers to networking with senior leaders.
 Second, we are always looking to attract the best and brightest women to join our organization, and the conference allows us to open a dialogue with key talent.

-This year, we’re excited to expand our sponsorship to both the Massachusetts and Silicon Valley Conferences for Women in support of our employees in Devens and Cambridge, Mass., and Redwood City, Calif.
+Last year, we expanded our sponsorship to both the Massachusetts and Silicon Valley Conferences for Women in support of our employees in Devens and Cambridge, Mass., and Redwood City, Calif.

 What advice do you have for other professional women?